Duke of Montrose (1804 ship): Career

 Duke of Montrose arrived at Falmouth on 21 December.

 On 25 November two French frigates, one of them Sultane, captured Little Catherine as she was sailing from Passages.
 The French took off Little Catherine's crew and abandoned her.
 On 28 November HMS Hotspur picked her up at sea.
 Hotspur found her plundered, all but two of her guns thrown overboard, with her sails set, but her rudder free so that she drifted at the mercy of wind and waves.
 Captain the Honourable Jocelny Percy of Hotspur put a crew on board who took her into Penzance.
 A gale on the 30th upset her and put her on her beam ends, where she lay waterlogged.

 On 4 June 1814, Duke of Montrose arrived at Jamaica from Falmouth.
 She returned to Falmouth on 6 August.
 On 15–16 July she had encountered a hurricane that she and her escort simply had to ride out.

 Captain Blewett sailed from Falmouth on 11 September 1814, bound for Halifax.
 She was at Halifax between 21 October and 3 November.
 She returned to Falmouth on 19 November.

 Fate

-Duke of Montrose was lost at Barbadoes on 29 April 1815, the day that she arrived there from Falmouth.
+Duke of Montrose was lost at Barbados on 29 April 1815, the day that she arrived there from Falmouth.
 She had put her mail on a boat not long before she was lost.